 Narcissism is a pattern on a spectrum, so you have probably encountered several people who are at varying levels of dysfunction.
 But when the narcissist becomes so full of oneself that the behavior is destructive, it crosses the line into malignant narcissism.
 It is the malignant narcissists who become abusers.

-To get an idea of the nature of narcissistic abuse for malignant narcissism, consider the following defining features:
+To get an idea of the nature of malignant narcissism, consider the following defining features:

 - Greatly exaggerated belief in their superior status.
 Self-absorption is central to the narcissistic pattern, but malignant narcissists take this quality to an exaggerated extreme.
 As they reveal their innermost thoughts, it becomes apparent that they think of themselves as anointed.
 They truly believe they are enlightened and therefore more capable of setting the rules for how life is supposed to unfold.
 They are not shy about telling people how their ways are better.
 Communication, to them, is an opportunity to play the one-up game.